 Importantly for my account, other members of the oil and oil services industries also had relative declines, particularly those active in the Gulf.
-Figure 1 includes a series for the broader oil business and one narrowed down to companies in the oil industry significantly affected by the U.S. moratorium on deep-water exploration in the Gulf of Mexico, enacted on May 30, 20102.
-After a brief increase relative to the S&P 500, both categories of companies saw a marked decline.
-Both saw their nadir on June 1, the first trading day after the U.S. Government announced the drilling moratorium.
+Figure 1 includes a series for the broader oil business and one narrowed down to companies in the oil industry significantly affected by the

+U.S. moratorium on deep water exploration in the Gulf of Mexico, enacted on May 30, 2010.3 After a brief increase relative to the S&P 500, both categories of companies saw a marked decline.
+Like CAM and HAL, both saw their nadir on June 1, the first trading day after the U.S. government announced the drilling moratorium.
 The non-BP oil business would return to its relative pre-disaster value by June 10.
 Market participants seemingly anticipated that any effects of the disaster on oil business profits would not extend to the entire field of companies.
-Unsurprisingly, companies affected by the moratorium would continue to feel the calculative effects of the disaster into October 2010, when the ban was lifted on deep-water drilling in the Gulf.
+Unsurprisingly, the companies affected by the drilling moratorium would continue to feel the calculative effects of the disaster into October, 2010 when the ban was lifted on deep water drilling in the Gulf.